Myanmar culls chickens, quail to contain H5N1 outbreak

-YANGON, Feb 26 (Reuters) - Myanmar has culled thousands of poultry to try to contain an outbreak of H5N1 bird flu in Monywa, west of the commercial centre of Mandalay, health officials said on Thursday.
+YANGON (Reuters) - Myanmar has culled thousands of poultry to try to contain an outbreak of H5N1 bird flu in Monywa, west of the commercial center of Mandalay, health officials said on Thursday.

 The disease was brought under control and was not known to have spread to humans.